legal resources necessary to hold negligent facilities accountable.

 The deficient practice by the nursing staff involved a failure to “complete blood glucose testing as ordered by the physician” for nine residents reviewed for diabetic conditions.
 The nursing facility also failed to “administer insulin per physician’s orders for seven residents receiving insulin and failed to administer cardiac blood glucose medications as ordered by the physician for three residents.”

 The surveyors also documented that the nursing home had “failed to administer antidepressant and antianxiety medications as ordered by the physician for three residents;” and “failed to follow guidelines for care of a resident with a wound vac.”

 These failures by the nursing staff “placed all residents in Immediate Jeopardy (a situation in which the provider’s noncompliance with one or more requirements of participation has caused, or is likely to cause, serious injury, harm, impairment, or death of a resident.”
 During an interview with the Director of Nursing, it was confirmed that the “facility failed to follow physician’s orders.”

 If your family believes your loved one suffered harm while living at Madison Pointe Center for Rehabilitation and Healing Center, contact the Tennessee nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Madison County victims of mistreatment living in long-term facilities including nursing homes in Madison.
+Our network of attorneys fights aggressively on behalf of Madison County victims of mistreatment living in long-term facilities including nursing homes in Madison.